charlesg/Covid-Data-Research/README.md

 The last chart is inspired by work from Aatish Bhatia at: https://aatishb.com/covidtrends/

+The 'venv' was built with virtualenv as a new project in PyCharm.

 ## DeepNote

 I took this project and compared various Jupyter platforms.